 Chitor was invested for a third time by the Emperor Akbar in 1568.
 As in the case of the two earlier sieges, the ruling prince was smuggled to safety to raise the standard of revolt anew.
 Two young Rajput nobles, Jaimal and Patta, aged 15 and 16, commanded Chitor’s defences.
 Their bravery has made them household names in Mewar even today, their valour immortalised in Rajasthani folksongs and bardic poems.
 Jaimal was shot at close range by Akbar himself.
 Patta, with his mother and wife at his side, died in the final suicide charge of the defenders from the fort, when 8000 warriors, dressed in the saffron robes of Hinduism and drunk on opium, charged the Mughal artillery and fought to the last man.
 The night before, with defeat certain, 1700 wives and daughters of the nobility sealed their duty to Mewar with their lives by performing the ritual of jauhar.
 When the fighting ended the Mughals entered the fortress capital and slaughtered 30,000 inhabitants of the town and surrounding countryside.
 This final orgy of killing also had its ritual title – the saka.
 Jahanghir restored the fort to the Rajputs in 1616 but the people of Mewar never returned.
 Chitor, the scene for a thousand years of heroic valour and high adventure, was left desolate.
 Still left within the walls of this mighty fortress capital, whose walls encompass 280 hectares, are the ruins of several palaces, many temples, ceremonial pools fed by springs that emerge from the bedrock.
 There is also a victory monument visible from several kilometres away, that the Mewar raja built to commemorate his victory over the Sultan of Malwa in 1440.

-Mid-morning we drive to Udaipur, renowned for its views of Lake Pichola and its islands.
+After lunch at a local restaurant we drive to Udaipur, renowned for its views of Lake Pichola and its islands.
 After the fall of Chitor in 1568, Rana Udai Singh II of Mewar founded a new capital which, in the best north Indian tradition, he named after himself.
 The site that he chose stood on a small wooded plain hidden in the mountains on the edge of a natural lake.
 The rulers of Mewar established a new capital at Udaipur.
 The rulers of Mewar belonged to the Sisodia clan of the Rajputs.
 They were the oldest of the Rajput ruling lineages and they offered the fiercest resistance to the Mughals, making no settlement with them until 1614, while the other two great Rajput houses, Ambèr (Jaipur) and Marwar (Jodhpur), grew wealthy and powerful as senior allies of the Mughals.
+(Overnight Udaipur) BLD

 Day 10: Thursday 13 February, Udaipur